 “Whatever you do,” Isidore, my eldest brother, whispered to me, “don’t tell them your age.
 Say you’re sixteen”.

 I was tall for a boy of 11, so I could pull it off.
 That way I might be deemed valuable as a worker.
-An
+An SS man approached me, boots clicking against the cobblestones.
+He looked me up and down, then asked my age.

 “Sixteen,” I said.
 He directed me to the left, where my three brothers and other healthy young men already stood.